Menu

 • Direct Consolidation Loans.
 After you graduate, you can combine all eligible federal student loans into one through a Direct Consolidation Loan.

-There’s a limit to how much you can borrow in subsidized and unsubsidized loans.
-If you need to borrow student loans to pay for school, your first stop should be federal student loans.
+There’s a limit to how much individuals can borrow in subsidized and unsubsidized loans.
+If you need to borrow student loans to pay for school, your first stop should ideally be federal student loans.

-For most students, federal student loans will cover all their educational needs.
-But if you still need to cover the funding gaps in your education, you’ll need to explore private student loans.
+For most students, federal student loans will adequately cover all their educational needs.
+But if you still need to cover the funding gaps in your education, you’ll be required to explore private student loans.

 Private Student Loans

-Private student loans are offered by private institutions like banks, credit unions, or online lenders.
-There’s no set standard for private loans, so eligibility, terms, and requirements all vary by lender.
+These loans are offered by various companies such as banks, credit unions, or online lenders.
+There’s no set standard for private loans, so eligibility, terms, and loan approval criteria all vary by lender.

 Private Student Loans vs. Federal Loans